bazelbuild/starlark/spec.md

 `hash(x)` returns an integer hash of a string x such that two equal strings have the same hash.
 In other words `x == y` implies `hash(x) == hash(y)`.
-`hash` fails if x, or any value upon which its hash depends, is unhashable.
 In the interests of reproducibility of Starlark program behavior over time and across implementations, the specific hash function is the same as that implemented by [java.lang.String.hashCode](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#hashCode), a simple polynomial accumulator over the UTF-16 transcoding of the string: